ulricheck/surfelmeshing/README.md

 - Download a dataset and follow the instructions below

+- if the program complains about not being able to read the files (calibration/groundtruth.txt) = check you locales .. e.g. fix it with export LC_NUMERIC=en_US.UTF-8

 The program supports datasets in the format of the [TUM RGB-D benchmark](https://vision.in.tum.de/data/datasets/rgbd-dataset) with two small additions: